What the N63 to S63 Evolution Actually Means If You Own or Tune One

 Internals: What "Built for M" Actually Means

-For tuners, this is relevant because the S63's internal architecture gives it genuine modification headroom before you're in over your head.
-The stock internals can handle meaningful power increases on a responsible tune, where an N63 at similar power levels is operating with thinner margins.
-That said, the S63 is not bulletproof, and anyone shopping a high-mileage example should still be looking at service history, oil consumption, and evidence of deferred maintenance, because no engine is immune to neglect.
+That said, anyone shopping a high-mileage example should still be looking at service history, oil consumption, and evidence of deferred maintenance, because no engine is immune to neglect.

-The S63 incorporates BMW's VANOS variable valve timing system and Valvetronic variable valve lift technology working together.
-For owners, the practical effect is an engine with a genuinely broad character.
-It's tractable and reasonably efficient at low loads, and it breathes freely at full throttle.
+For owners of the T0 and later variants, the combination of VANOS and Valvetronic gives the engine a genuinely wide operating range.
+It's tractable at low loads and breathes freely at full throttle.
 You don't have to be at wide-open throttle for the engine to feel alive, but when you are, it doesn't feel like it's fighting any compromises.

 Power Across S63 Generations: What the Numbers Mean for Buyers